 The thing is, you don’t need a new diet to lose weight.
 You already have one—what you eat every day:

-However, if your body isn’t what you want it to be, you need to understand your daily diet a little better and make appropriate adjustments.
+However, as Graeme Tomlinson noted, if your body isn’t what you want it to be, you need to understand your daily diet a little better and make appropriate adjustments.

 The following 8 nutritional adjustments will help you to reduce caloric intake (without feeling like you’ve sold yourself to weight loss slavery) because for any diet to work, it has to be based on the principle of a caloric deficit.